-The 2019 Budget Review included a legislative proposal under Annexure C to further strengthen the anti-avoidance rules dealing with dividend stripping in order to curb the use of new arrangements being used by taxpayers to undermine the 2017 rules.
-These arrangements also involve a substantial dividend (extraordinary dividend) being declared by the target company to its shareholder company but is then combined with the issuance, by that target company, of shares to a third party or parties.
-This results in a decrease of the shareholder company's effective interest in the shares of the target company that does not involve a disposal of those shares by the shareholder company.
-This results in a situation where these 2017 anti-avoidance rules not being triggered as they are triggered only when the shareholder disposes of the shares it holds in the target company.
-To curb the use of these new arrangements, proposed amendments were included in the 2019 Draft TLAB and it was further proposed that these further strengthened rules would apply with effect from Budget Day (20 February 2019).
+• The 2019 Budget Review included a legislative proposal under Annexure C to further strengthen the antiavoidance rules dealing with dividend stripping in order to curb the use of new tax structures being used by taxpayers to undermine the 2017 rules.
+To curb the use of these new structures, proposed amendments were included in the Draft TLAB and it was further proposed that these further strengthened rules would apply with effect from Budget Day (20 February 2019).